hyowonha/DfUSMC/README.md

 **Frame selection**

 The current implementation uses only the first 30 frames of your video clip.
-If you want to try with a different number of images or different sampling rate, please modify this function.
+If you want to try with a different number of images or different sampling rate, please modify the "LoadSmallMotionClip" function.

 **Dense matching step**